tlswg/tls13-spec/draft-ietf-tls-tls13.md

   0-RTT handshake messages here and below?. https://github.com/tlswg/tls13-spec/issues/351
   ]] At this point,
-  SS, ES, xSS, xES, mSS, and mSS SHOULD be securely deleted, along with any ephemeral (EC)DH secrets.
+  SS, ES, xSS, xES, mSS, and mES SHOULD be securely deleted, along with any ephemeral (EC)DH secrets.

   7. resumption_secret = HKDF-Expand-Label(master_secret,